Félix Toranzos

-Félix Toranzos (born October 30, 1962) is a Paraguayan artist, architect and graphic designer, considered to be one of the most conspicuous representatives of the new generation of artists in Paraguay.
+Félix Toranzos (born October 30, 1962) is a Paraguayan artist, architect and graphic designer.
+He is considered to be one of the most conspicuous representatives of the new generation of artists in Paraguay.

 Early life

-Born in Asunción, capital of the Republic of Paraguay, on October 30, 1964.
+Toranzos was born in Asunción on October 30, 1964.
 His parents are Luis Toranzos an artist himself, and Angelina Miers, of Argentina.
-He attended the elementary school “General Eduvigis Diaz”.
+He attended the elementary school "General Eduvigis Diaz".
 His Secondary School was at Colegio Nacional de la Capital.

 In 1973 and 1974, he conducted studies in the Escuela de Bellas Artes Asunción.
 In 1980 he ended his career of architecture, made in the National University of Asunción.

 His career

 He has delivered classes in drawing and painting workshops at the Centre for Visual Arts, as part of a group of Paraguayan and foreign artists who devote part of their time to training young apprentices in the art, technique and taste for the aesthetic.
 His first sample dates back to 1979.
 Since then, he has raised to great heights his artistic production, which gave him a privileged place among Paraguayan painters, to become one of the most prominent artists of his generation.

-He has made significant individual and collective exhibitions organized by several galleries and art centers, Asuncion Buenos Aires, Peru Spain, Brazil, Japan and United States of America.
+He has made significant individual and collective exhibitions organized by several galleries and art centers, Asunción Buenos Aires, Peru Spain, Brazil, Japan and the United States.

 His works are part of the collection of the Museum of Contemporary Art Paraguayan Centre for Visual Arts.
 They are also given in Museo del Barro Asunción.